tercen/starter_guide/docs/Introduction.md

 Click the **Before Gather** tab in the spreadsheet.

-The top three lines of the spreadsheet are color coded.
+The top three lines of the spreadsheet are colour coded.

 ![Screenshot](img/starter_guide_Gather_2.jpg)